-For example, an individual who drives a commercial motor vehicle is required to have a special driver’s license, a commercial driver’s license (CDL).
+For example, an individual who drives a commercial motor vehicle is required to have a commercial driver’s license (CDL).
 Individuals who have this type of license are subject to penalties that drives without a CDL are not.
-While commercial and non-commercial drivers are all subject to the more general DUI penalties prescribed in s.
-316.193 of the Florida State Statutes, only individuals driving commercial motor vehicles at the time of the incident in question are subject to the penalties prescribed in s.
+While commercial and non-commercial drivers are all subject to the more general DUI penalties, only individuals driving commercial motor vehicles at the time of the incident in question are subject to the penalties prescribed in Florida State Statutes s.
 322.61.
 Call a Ft.
 Lauderdale CDL DUI lawyer today.

-According to s.
-322.61, an individual can have their commercial driver’s license disqualified for the period of one (1) year for just one of the following offenses:
+According to state law, an individual can have their commercial driver’s license suspended for the period of one year for just one of the following offenses:

-2. Driving a commercial motor vehicle while under the influence of alcohol or a controlled substance, including but not limited to marijuana, cocaine, heroin, prescription medications, etc. (Driving Under the Influence);
+- Driving a commercial motor vehicle while under the influence of alcohol or a controlled substance;

-Now, as our Ft Lauderdale CDL DUI attorneys know, because operators of commercial motor vehicles are also subject to the penalties listed in s.
-316.193, the 1-year commercial driver’s license disqualification listed above will be in addition to any penalties outlined in the general DUI statute.
+Because operators of commercial motor vehicles are also subject to the penalties listed in the general DUI statute, the 1-year commercial driver’s license disqualification will be in addition to any penalties outlined in the general DUI statute.
 A lawyer in Ft.
 Lauderdale could help someone with a CDL fight the DUI charges of which they have been accused to avoid suspension.

 Consequences of Drunk or Impaired Driving with a CDL